yoo2001818/query-planner/DESIGN.md

 Input pipe can read predefined set of values, or, read what's inserted to the pipe.

-full returns full document values, and index only returns the tuples.
+full returns full document values, and index only returns partital documents reconstructed from tuples.
 So, in order to load the full document from the index, two inputs must be used.

 Operator can be a range, or a list of IDs.
+Range can be reversed;
 Additional props can be passed to it - they will be included in the output.
+Or partital document can be accepted as an operator.
+In that case, full document will be loaded.

 - full - Accepts a list of operators.
 - index - Accepts a list of operators.